 That's OK, though!
 It's more than OK.
-Since I wrote that first article with recommendations for the best fishing SUPs, SUP technology has advanced leaps and bounds.
-Due to its increasing popularity, there are now more quality fishing SUPs than ever before.
+Since I wrote that first article with recommendations for the best fishing SUPs, SUP technology has advanced by leaps and bounds.
+Due to its increasing popularity, there are now more quality fishing SUPs than ever.

 As a result, you'll get not just two but three tips in this new, updated article, plus a bonus tip at the end!
 The best fishing SUPs for fishing.
 Check out the latest and greatest fishing SUPs to help you find new spots and catch more fish!

 You have bass and bonefish on your mind and know a few spots you'd love to fish, but you can't access them by boat.
 How are you going to get there?
 Although you've heard of SUP fishing, you're unsure what it's all about.
 After all, you've never fished anywhere other than a boat and aren't sure if paddleboard fishing is proper for you.